-BROCKTON (WHDH) - A New Bedford woman was indicted Friday on charges she stole more than 3,000 Percocets and 2,000 other narcotic pills while working as pharmacy technician at Bridgewater State Hospital.
+BROCKTON, MASS.
+(WHDH) - A New Bedford woman was indicted Friday on charges she stole more than 3,000 Percocets and 2,000 other narcotic pills while working as pharmacy technician at Bridgewater State Hospital.

 According to Plymouth County District Attorney Timothy J. Cruz, Jennifer Perry, 41, is charged with larceny of a controlled substance, possession of both a Class B and Class C substance and larceny over $250.

 Authorities at Bridgewater State Hospital launched an investigation in August 2015 after a pack of Percocet pills prescribed to a patient went missing.